Mohamed-Teba/How-to-Perform-Hierarchal-Clustering/README.md

 # 🌳 How to Perform Hierarchical Clustering 📊

-Welcome to the **How to Perform Hierarchical Clustering** project! 🚀 This project demonstrates the application of **hierarchical clustering** to group data points into meaningful clusters based on their similarity.
+This Repo demonstrates the application of **hierarchical clustering** to group data points into meaningful clusters based on their similarity.
 By exploring agglomerative and divisive clustering techniques, this system provides a clear guide to clustering data effectively. 🌟

 ---